 The main lesions of atopic dermatitis are eczema, lichenification and pruritus.

-We recommend the Sensitive Skin Pack for a complete skincare routine adapted to your skin type.
+We recommend the Sensitive Skin Pack to enjoy a complete skincare routine adapted to your skin type.

 Seborrheic dermatitis is an inflammatory condition characterized by the formation of oily scales on the face and/or scalp.
 This type of dermatitis is often accompanied by itching, erythema, seborrhea, flaking and dandruff.